AHRQ Publishing and Communications Guidelines

 Appendix 5-E. Identifying the Type of Audio or Video Product Needed

-Before beginning any work on a video or audio product, you should be able to answer basic questions about your proposed product, such as the product's purpose, audience, and funding.
-The checklists at Appendix 5-C (AV Checklists) can assist you with creating your product.
+Before beginning any work on a video or audio product, you should be able to answer basic questions about your proposed product, such as the product’s purpose, audience, and funding.
+The AV checklists in Appendix 5-C can assist you with creating your product.

 Production and Contracting Considerations